Denise Spangler has wanted to be a teacher for as long as she can remember.

-"The only doctors I knew growing up were medical doctors and dentists," said Spangler, the Bebe Aderhold Professor in Early Childhood Education.
+"The only doctors I knew growing up were medical doctors and dentists," said Spangler, the Bebe Aderhold Professor in Elementary Education.
 "I didn't even know there was such a thing as a Ph.D. until I was in graduate school getting my master's degree.
 All of a sudden, it hit me that being a professor is a job people can actually have."

 Before Spangler returned to graduate school to study how pre-service teachers learn to teach mathematics, she taught elementary school and—encouraged by her students' enthusiasm and willingness to learn—consistently tailored her lessons to ensure they received the most engaging learning experience.

 "My students were excited to do whatever we were doing," said Spangler.
 "I loved being able to connect what we were doing in math to what we were doing in social studies, or what we had just read about to something we were learning in science."

 When Spangler began writing her dissertation at UGA, she found numerous studies focused on the shortcomings of mathematics teachers—from what teachers didn't understand about fractions to their struggles with proportional reasoning.

 Instead of scrutinizing educators, Spangler—armed with her own experiences teaching young students—began conducting long-term studies on how beliefs and other contextual factors influence teaching practices over time.